 Øster Farimagsgade 5, 1353 København K, Building: 18.2.18

-Rebecca Adler-Nissen's research focuses on International Relations theory (especially international political sociology, stigma, status, norms and the practice turn), diplomacy, sovereignty and European integration (especially the euro, common migration, asylum and border policies, the Danish and British opt-outs, differentiated integration, and the EU's common foreign policy and the External Action Service) as well as fieldwork, participant observation and anthropological methods in IR.
+Rebecca Adler-Nissen's research focuses on International Relations theory (especially international political sociology, stigma, status, norms and the practice turn), diplomacy, sovereignty and European integration (especially the euro, common migration, asylum and border policies, the Danish and British opt-outs, Brexit and differentiated integration, and the EU's common foreign policy and the External Action Service) as well as fieldwork, participant observation and anthropological methods in IR.

 Rebecca Adler-Nissen is directing the ERC-funded project "DIPLOFACE: Between Confidential Negotiations and Public Display", she is the research coordinator for International Relations and she is deputy director of Images in International Security, see www.images.ku.dk